Photo: © Stefan Maria Rother

 Michele Gauler is a psychologist with an art degree from the Royal College of Art who combines her unique background in cognitive psychology, software development, interaction and critical design with her love for art and illustration to give shape to thoughts, concepts, intentions, intuitions and feelings, as well as inspires change and growth in people through visual coaching formats.

 Some of her work has been on display at the Museum of Modern Art, New York (MoMA), at Art Basel and at Fendi Spazio during Salone di Mobile, Milano.
 In 2010, together with Eyal Burstein, she was awarded with the Design Miami Designer of the Future Award.
 She creates images, objects and experiences that invite us to engage with topics like death & data and perception, as well as gives shape to the intentions and ideas of others as a self-employed coach and designer.

-Born to a Portuguese mum and German dad in 1973, she lives and works in Berlin with her husband, their daughter and their dog.
+Born to a Portuguese mum and German dad in 1973, she lives and works in Berlin with her husband and their daughter.

 - 2006 // Master of Art (RCA) in Design Interaction (with distinction) at the Royal College of Art, London